cgch19/memory-game/README.md

 ---
 ### Built with
--- Use JavaScript, index,html, and style.css for my game
+--  JavaScript, index,html, and style.css

 ---
 #### Stretch Goals